groue/GRMustache/Guides/runtime.md

                                                  error:NULL];
 ```

-Any [Key-Value Coding](http://developer.apple.com/documentation/Cocoa/Conceptual/KeyValueCoding/Articles/KeyValueCoding.html) compliant object that respond to the `valueForKey:` method can be used.
+Any [Key-Value Coding](http://developer.apple.com/documentation/Cocoa/Conceptual/KeyValueCoding/Articles/KeyValueCoding.html) compliant object that responds to the `valueForKey:` method can be used.

 Dictionaries are such objects.
 So are, generally speaking, your custom models: